armory/docs/content/en/docs/spinnaker-user-guides/kustomize-manifests.md

 ​
 ![](/images/kustomize-deploy.png)
 ​
-> **Note:** Due we are deploying a manifest without a specified namespace we need to override the namespace checking the _"Override Namespace"_ option in the deployment stage.
+> **Note:** As we are deploying a manifest without a specified namespace, we need to override the namespace by checking the _"Override Namespace"_ option in the deployment stage.

 ### Run the Pipeline
 ​